bbauska/Anti-Project-2025/README.md

 <h3>Department of Homeland Security:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-<li>● Dismantles much of the existing agency, privatizes the TSA, removes all DHS unions, and
+<li>Dismantles much of the existing agency, privatizes the TSA, removes all DHS unions, and
 circumvents Senate confirmation proceedings for top political officials:.</li>
-<li>○ “Our primary recommendation is that the President pursue legislation to dismantle the
+<li>“Our primary recommendation is that the President pursue legislation to dismantle the
 Department of Homeland Security (DHS).
 After 20 years, it has not gelled into ‘One DHS.’
 Instead, its various components’ different missions have outweighed its decades- long attempt to function as one department, rendering the whole disjointed rather than cohesive.
 Breaking up the department along its mission lines would facilitate mission focus and provide opportunities to reduce overhead and achieve more limited government.”</li>
-<li>○ Claims DHS functions would improve if the next Secretary had their own dedicated team
+<li>Claims DHS functions would improve if the next Secretary had their own dedicated team
 of political appointees selected and vetted by OPP.
 “Expansion of Dedicated Political Personnel.
 The Secretary of Homeland Security is a presidentially appointed and Senate- confirmed political appointee, but for budgetary reasons, he or she has historically been